AmbientRun/Ambient/docs/src/reference/ember.md

 using [wasm-tools](https://github.com/bytecodealliance/wasm-tools) and a bundled version of the [preview2-prototyping WASI adapter](https://github.com/bytecodealliance/preview2-prototyping).

+## Rust

+Rust is a first-class language for Ambient embers.
+The default new ember template will create `client.rs` and `server.rs` files, with a `Cargo.toml` preconfigured with targets for both.

+The API provides a `#[main]` attribute macro that generates code ("projects") for the ember hierarchy of your ember.
+This allows you to access the functionality of other embers in your ember's code.
+All embers, including your own, will be in the `embers` module.

 ## Reference

 - `SnakeCaseIdentifier`s are snake-case ASCII identifiers (as a string)